oreoboreono/MA1805-mini-portfolio/README.md

 #2.
 Movement

 I created motion through an animated diagram of the rocky planets orbiting the sun.
 My goal was to highlight the pattern of passing years.
-I wanted to show how each year can feel so different and is often celebrated—l represented by a counter that spins and a cheer sound effect that plays with each passing year.
+I wanted to show how each year can feel so different and is often celebrated l represented by a counter that spins and a cheer sound effect that plays with each passing year.
 However, I also wanted to contrast this with the idea that, as time passes, individual years seem inconsequential on a cosmic scale, blending into one another.
 One thing I discovered was the beauty of the planets' rotations, achieved through the rhythm of their spins.

 #3.
 Multiples